Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Several hundred meters later, turn left onto a two-lane, paved road.
 In another 150 meters or so when this street ends, take the next left onto the N104 and in a few strides you are in the center of town where the EN306 intersects with it.

-There is a café here in the center of Vilarinho if needed, behind the gas station at about 1.7 kilometers from the monastery.
-It may open at 0700, but ask at your accommodation first.
-We had bought groceries for our breakfast, so we were all set for the day.
+Right by the church, on the corner is the Café Central here in the center of Vilarinho if needed 1.7 kilometers from the monastery albergue.
+It advertises that it opens at 0530.
+It was open at 0730 when we walked by.
+We had bought groceries for our breakfast in the monastery, so we were all set for the day.

-The Casa da Laura is also easy to spot from the Camino, on the EN306 as you are leaving town to the north.
-Look for the turn by Café Anjo's.
+The turn for the Casa da Laura, another possible accommodation, is easy to spot from the Camino, on the EN306 as you are leaving town to the north.
+Look for the turn by Café CJ's (not pictured).
+CJ's was not open as we walked by.

 Leaving Vilarinho ~ Northward on the Busy EN306, on the Central Route of the Camino PortuguésLeaving Vilarinho ~ Northward on the Busy EN306